nakayama-kazuki/202x/power-punch/en/readme.md

 ## 5. Insights from Change

 Things that are hard to notice only in snapshots can become apparent by demonstrating change, making it easier for participants to gain insights.
 This is a doodle used in discussions on real projects.
-With a doodle that omits several changes in a Before & After format, participants\' thoughts cannot keep up.
+With a doodle only Before & Afte, which omits several changes in process, participants\' thoughts cannot keep up.

-★★★

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-006.gif' />

-By inserting ponchi★★★-e that express multiple changes in between, you can draw out more perspectives from participants, leading to early detection and improvement of issues.
+By inserting doodles that express several changes in between, you can draw out more perspectives from participants, leading to the early detection and improvement of issues.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-007.gif' />

-For example, you might gain insights like this at each step:
+For example, you might gain insights like this at each step :

-1. Use flipbook-style animation to appeal to participants' mental models about "integration of A and B." Participants will then be concerned about attribute information or state conflicts linked to A and B and will demonstrate creativity to resolve them.
+1. In this step, presenter uses several changes to appeal to participants\' mental models about the "integration of A and B".
+Participants will then be concerned about attribute information or state conflicts linked to A and B and will demonstrate creativity to resolve them.
-2. Explain that C requires special treatment, including the background.
+2. In this step, presenter explains that C requires special treatment, including the background.
 Participants will then understand that this state is challenging to express in the UI.
-3. Explain the proposal that aligns the treatment of D and E with C, maintaining consistency overall.
+3. In this step, presenter explains proposal that aligns the treatment of D and E with C, maintaining consistency overall.
 Participants will then deepen their understanding of the Before & After based on the background and simultaneously begin exploring better alternatives.

+You can expect to draw out participants\' creativity in this way.

-On a side note, when someone starts using the pen tool, other participants tend to wait (in a state of suspended thinking) while watching the screen until it's completed.
+On a side note, when someone starts using the pen tool of online meeting system, other participants tend to wait (in a state of suspended thinking) while watching the screen until it's completed.
 Then, the finished modern art confuses participants anew.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/pen.png' />

-The pen tool promotes interactivity through visual stimulation, but it seems more effective when used simply, such as:
+The pen tool promotes interactivity through visual stimulation, but it seems more effective when used simply, such as :

 - Adding a few lines
-- Marking elements with "○" or "×"
+- Marking elements with "o" or "x"
 - Drawing one or two additional elements

-With ponchi★★★-e that express multiple states, you can easily select a base that matches the discussion point, maximizing the effect of the pen tool.
+With doodles that inlude several changes, you can easily select a base doodle that matches the discussion point, maximizing the effect of the pen tool.

 ## 6. Avoid Preconceptions

-Stimulating participants' creativity is one goal, but be mindful of preconceptions, misunderstandings, and distractions that hinder understanding.
-For example, if size is a discussion point, the ponchi★★★-e should represent size relationships without causing misunderstandings.
+As stimulating participants\' creativity is one goal, be mindful of preconceptions, misunderstandings, and distractions that hinder understanding.
+For example, if size is a discussion point, the doodle should represent size relationships without causing misunderstandings.

-Also, when expressing connections, minimize misunderstandings.
-In the following ponchi★★★-e, when connecting boxes with the same alphabet, the keyline connector is out of the question, and there is room for improvement with straight or curved lines.
+Also, when expressing connections, it\'s important to minimize misunderstandings.
+In the following doodle, when connecting boxes labeled with the same letter, using an elbow connector is not recommended.
+Instead, there is room for improvement by using straight or curved lines.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-008.gif' />

-For example, how about visual separation of intersections using masks?
+For example, how about visual separation of intersections using masks ?

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-009.gif' />